-We have put in place measures to protect the security of our residents' and relatives' information.
+We have put in place measures to protect the security of our people's information.
 Details of these measures are available upon request.

-Third parties will only process our residents' and relatives' personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.
+Third parties will only process our people's personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.

-We have put in place appropriate security measures to prevent our residents' and relatives' personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to our residents' and relatives' personal information to those third parties who have a legitimate need to know.
-They will only process our residents' and relatives' personal information on our instructions and they are subject to a duty of confidentiality.
+We have put in place appropriate security measures to prevent our people's personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+In addition, we limit access to our people's personal information to those third parties who have a legitimate need to know.
+They will only process our people's personal information on our instructions and they are subject to a duty of confidentiality.
 Details of these measures may be obtained from our DPC.

-We have put in place procedures to deal with any suspected data security breach and will notify our residents and relatives and any applicable regulator of a suspected breach where we are legally required to do so.
+We have put in place procedures to deal with any suspected data security breach and will notify our people and any applicable regulator of a suspected breach where we are legally required to do so.